chrchang/plink-ng/2.0/ReadMe.md

   (https://samtools.github.io/bcftools/bcftools.html ) or qctool2
   (https://www.well.ox.ac.uk/~gav/qctool_v2/ ) when you must retain any of these fields.
-* .pgen is compressed, but in a custom manner (based on SNPack) that supports very fast compression and decompression.
+* .pgen is compressed, but in a custom manner that supports very fast compression and decompression.
 It is even practical to perform several key computations (e.g. allele frequency) directly on the compressed representation, and this capability is exposed by the pgenlib library.
 * Python/pgenlib.pyx is the Python wrapper (see Python/python_api.txt for
   details), and pgenlibr/ is the R wrapper.
 These are somewhat incomplete as